 The Company intends to raise additional funds in the future through either the issuance of equity or debt.
 The additional capital would be used to fund the Company's operations.
 Between October 1, 2015 and April 1, 2016, the Company's convertible debentures, in the amount of \$3,995,700 will mature.
-Also, in June 2015 the Company's related party revolving credit promissory matures.
-In April 2015, the Company entered into the License Agreement with Red Cardinal pursuant to which the Company granted Red Cardinal a 15 year worldwide non-exclusive license to use the Company's proprietary methods and technology to develop, manufacture, advance and promote codeengineered containers for safe and sustainable construction of buildings.
+Also, in June 2015 the Company's related party revolving credit promissory matured.
+This related party revolving credit promissory note is currently in default but the Company has obtained waivers from the Convertible Debenture holders in regards to a cross default provision outlined in the underlying agreements.
+In April 2015, the Company entered into the License Agreement with Red Cardinal pursuant to which the Company granted Red Cardinal a 15 year world-wide non-exclusive license to use the Company's proprietary methods and technology to develop, manufacture, advance and promote code-engineered containers for safe and sustainable construction of buildings.
 In consideration for the License, the Company will receive a royalty of 10% of actual revenues collected by Red Cardinal in connection with manufacturing, distributing and selling of buildings using the License.
-Under the terms of License Agreement, Red Cardinal will, within ninety days of the execution of the License Agreement, enter into a contract in the amount of not less than \$10,000,000 for the manufacture of buildings under the License Agreement.
+Under the terms of the License Agreement, Red Cardinal will, within ninety days of the execution of the License Agreement, enter into a contract in the amount of no less than \$10,000,000 for the manufacture of buildings under the License Agreement.
+To date, Red Cardinal has not entered into such agreement for the manufacture of buildings under the License Agreement.
 In addition, Red Cardinal has also agrees to pay in full, assume or otherwise satisfy, to the holders the Company's debentures described herein all amounts as and when due under such debentures.
 The Company will provide consulting services to Red Cardinal in connection with which Red Cardinal may provide an advance to the Company.
+On June 24, 2015, the Company received a letter from Red Cardinal stating that the License Agreement is terminated.
+On July 22, 2015, the Company responded that it believed the License Agreement is in full force and effect.
 The current level of cash and operating margins is not enough to cover the existing fixed and variable obligations of the Company, so increased revenue performance and the addition of capital through issuances of securities are critical to the Company's success.
 The current level of cash and operating margins is not enough to cover the existing fixed and variable obligations of the Company, so increased revenue performance and the addition of capital through issuances of securities are critical to the Company's success.
 To the extent that the Company raises capital through the issuance of equity securities, it would cause dilution to the Company's stockholders and could also trigger the anti-dilution provisions in the 2014 Debentures and the Company's outstanding warrants which would also cause dilution to the Company's stockholders.
 In addition, there is no guarantee that the Company will be able to raise such additional funds on acceptable terms, if at all.